JawzoD3TH/MetricClock/README.md

              tend towards the former, it's The Metric System we're talking about after all.

 Help save humanity!
 Help save time for all of mankind!

+        - If you're looking to use this code quickly in your own project, the 'Form1.cs' is the essence of it.
+        - If you're trying to understand Metric Time, see the 'Revision2.Originalcode' file.
+        - Else if you simply want to amuse yourself then 'build it' to play around with it.